Data protection declaration

 When you comment on an article or a contribution, we collect your personal data (name, email address, comment text) only in the scope provided by you.
 The processing serves to allow you to comment and to display comments.
 By submitting the comment you agree to the processing of the transmitted data.
 The processing will be carried out on the basis of art.
 6 (1) lit. a GDPR with your consent.
 You can withdraw your consent at any time by contacting us without affecting the legality of the processing carried out with your consent up to the withdrawal.
 You personal data will then be deleted.

-Use of your email address for mailing of newsletters
+Use of your email address for the mailing of newsletters

-We use your email address outside of contractual processing exclusively to send you a newsletter for our own marketing purposes, if you have explicitly agreed to this.
-The processing will be carried out on the basis of art.
+We use your email address outside of contractual processing exclusively to send you a newsletter for our own marketing purposes, insofar as you have explicitly agreed to this.
+The processing shall be carried out on the basis of Art.
 6 (1) lit. a GDPR with your consent.
-You can withdraw your consent at any time without affecting the legality of the processing carried out with your consent up to the withdrawal.
-You can unsubscribe from the newsletter at any time using the relevant link in the newsletter or by contacting us.
-Your email address will then be removed from the distributor.
+You can withdraw your consent at any time.
+This withdrawal shall not affect the lawfulness of any processing that was performed with your consent up until the withdrawal.
+You can terminate the receipt of our newsletter at any time, i.e. revoke your consent.
+A link to cancel the newsletter can be found at the end of each respective newsletter.
+On the basis of our legitimate interests, we may save the email addresses you provide us with for up to two years before we erase them in order to provide you with prior consent.
+The processing of this data is limited to the purpose of the possible defence of claims.
+An individual request for cancellation can be made at any time, provided that the existence of a consent is also confirmed at the same time.

 Using the links below, you can find out how to manage cookies (or deactivate them, among other things) in major browsers: